bormaxi8080/osint-timeline/DRAFT.md

 VulnX is an intelligent Bot, Shell can achieve automatic injection, and help researchers detect security vulnerabilities CMS system.
 It can perform a quick CMS security detection, information collection (including sub-domain name, ip address, country information, organizational information and time zone, etc.) and vulnerability scanning: https://github.com/anouarbensaad/vulnx

+MiroMiro.
+Turn any website into your design toolkit.
+Extract colors, fonts, images & animations in one click.
+No more eyeballing.
+No more guessing hex codes: https://miromiro.app/https://miromiro.app/

 Whapa is a set of graphical forensic tools to analyze whatsapp from Android and soon iOS devices.
 All the tools have been written in Python 3.8 and have been tested on linux, windows and macOS systems: https://github.com/B16f00t/whapa

 DDOS Melted Method by MrSanZz: https://github.com/MrSanZz/Melted